Office: PAC 105

 BA Maryville University-St. Louis

 Terry Likes, Ph.D., is the Chair of the Department of Communications and tenured full-Professor teaching multi-media Journalism at Tennessee State University in Nashville.
 In 2013, the Southeast Journalism Conference named Likes, “Journalism Educator of the Year.”
+Likes was also named, in 2013, to the Top 25 Professors at Affordable Historically Black Colleges.
 Likes has won 41 awards in his career and, in 2012, he won four Tennessee Associated Press awards, two regional Edward R. Murrow awards and a national first place from the Broadcast Education Association.
-During his five years as Chair at TSU, he was won 25 national, regional and state journalism awards, while his students have won 32 Society of Professional Journalists, Southeast Journalism Conference, National Broadcasting Society, Tennessee Associated Press awards.
+During his five years as Chair at TSU, he was won 25 national, regional and state journalism awards, while his students have won 33 Society of Professional Journalists, Southeast Journalism Conference, National Broadcasting Society and Tennessee Associated Press awards.
 Likes oversees the areas of Mass Communication, Communication Studies and Theatre.
-In addition to raising the program to award-winning stature, other major initiatives during his term as chair include the creation of the Center for Media Arts and Production, collaborating with Art and Music departments on a $1.5 million grant for digital media and entrepreneurship, creating a black-box theatre, and a complete overhaul of the curriculum.
+In addition to raising the program to award-winning stature, other major initiatives during his term as chair include the creation of the Center for Media Arts and Production, collaborating with Art and Music departments on a $1.4 million grant for digital media and entrepreneurship, creating a black-box theatre, a complete overhaul of the curriculum and seeking TSU’s first accreditation in both mass communication (ACEJMC) and theatre (NAST).

 In his television career, his documentary on “The State of American TV News,” won a National Press Club award.
 His video on media internships was featured in the Bonus Books catalog.
 He has worked professionally as a reporter for WFIE-TV (NBC) Evansville, IN., provided weekly commentary for WSMV-TV (NBC) Nashville, TN., did occasional play-by-play for WKYU-TV (PBS) Bowling Green, KY., and was a reporter for WVJS-TV and radio in Owensboro, KY.